 Checking, savings, money market accounts, certificates of deposit, and other bank deposit instruments are covered by the FDIC for up to $250,000 dollars if something happens to the bank.
 Pretty much every bank in the U.S is covered, so you probably don’t need to worry.
 If the bank is small or seems like it might not be the most trustworthy, though, it’s not a bad idea to double-check.

-These change all the time, so it’s always important to do some initial research to figure out what you should be looking for.
-In lean times, interest rates can be below 1%, not even enough to compensate for inflation, while in good times you can easily get a few percents higher.
+Interest rates change all the time, so it’s always important to do some initial research to figure out what you should be looking for.
+In lean times, interest rates can be below 1%, not even enough to compensate for inflation, while in good times you can easily get a few percentage points higher.
 The best way to find out what you should be looking for is to use some comparison tools, such as Bankrate or Finmatex, which will give you a good idea of what the best current offers are.

 No fees or fees you can easily avoid